 "I kind of think the fans deserve to see these types of games.
 This is good for college football.
 It's good for our kids to be able to travel to another place and experience a new area, which they'll get to do next year.
-And with the way we recruit nationally, I think it's good from that standpoint, too, to get even more exposure."
+And with the way we recruit nationally, I think it's good from that standpoint, too, to get even more expo-

 Some of the hype can be traced to the unwillingness of other big-name programs to place a potential time bomb on their September ledger.
-The Big 12, Southeastern Conference and Atlantic Coast Conference all have league title games that promise an automatic bid to BCS bowl but greatly threaten to knock the loser of that game completely out of the championship picture.
-Therefore, most programs from those leagues don't go big-game hunting early in the season.
+The Big 12, Southeastern Conference and Atlantic Coast Conference all have league title games that promise an automatic bid to a BCS bowl but greatly threaten to knock the loser of that game completely out of the championship picture.
+Therefore, most programs from those leagues don't go big-game hunting early taining their agreements with.
+Notre Dame, and U of M and Ohio State remain on a quest to find a big-time preconference opponent on a regular basis.

-WHO WAS THERE? - Well-known faces at Ohio Stadium for the Texas game included, from left, Nick Lachey, Eddie George (talking with OSU athletic director Gene Smith)
+WHO WAS THERE? - Well-known faces at Ohio Stadium for the Texas game included, from left, Nick Lachey, Eddie George (talking with OSU athletic director Gene Smith) and New England Patriots star Mike Vrabel.